-There is robust empirical evidence that smooth, curved contours make objects aesthetically pleasant; this phenomenon has been defined the "smooth curvature effect" (Bertamini, Palumbo, Gheorghes & Galatsidas, 2015).
-These findings confirm Hogarth's analysis (1753) of curved lines as an expression of grace and beauty.
+There is robust empirical evidence that smooth, curved contours make objects aesthetically pleasant; this phenomenon has been defined the "smooth curvature effect" (Bertamini, Palumbo, Gheorghes, & Galatsidas, 2015).
+These findings confirm Hogarth's (1753) analysis of curved lines as an expression of grace and beauty.
 The preference for curvature has been confirmed by studies in design and neurology.
-In design, Leder & Carbon (2005) and Leder, Tino & Bar (2011) found a strong preference for smooth curvature effect has a neural basis: using an fMRI technique, Vartanian et al. (2013) found that when participants were presented with curvilinear stimuli there was an activation of the anterior cingulate cortex, which is typically involved in the processing of emotional aspects of stimuli.
+In design, Leder and Carbon (2005) and Leder, Tino, and Bar (2011) found a strong preference for smooth curvilinear car interiors over angular interiors.
+Neuroscientists have shown that the smooth curvature effect has a neural basis: using a functional magnetic resonance imaging (fMRI) technique, Vartanian et al. (2013) found that when participants were presented with curvilinear stimuli there was an activation of the anterior cingulate cortex, which is typically involved in the processing of emotional aspects of stimuli.

-Despite the large amount of data corroborating the preference for smooth curvatures, there is still a lack of agreement amongst researchers.
-Firstly, Carbon (2010) suggested that preferences for curved objects could also be modulated by fashion, trends or Zeitgeist effects.
-The author noticed that the preference for cars with a smooth exterior design has an inverted-U shaped relationship over the years.
-In the 1960s, people preferred cars with sharper edges, whilst in previous and later years people preferred more curved shapes.
-Secondly, even acknowledging that there exists a preference for smooth curvatures, it is still under debate whether this preference is a secondary effect of disliking angular shapes (the "threat hypothesis", see Bar & Neta, 2006; 2007) or if it is a genuine preference for curvature (Palumbo, Ruta & Bertamini, 2015).
+Despite the large amount of data corroborating the preference for smooth curvatures, there is still a lack of agreement among researchers.
+First, Carbon (2010) suggested that preferences for curved objects could also be modulated by fashion, trends, or Zeitgeist effects.
+The author noticed that the preference for cars with a smooth exterior design was not constant over the years.
+In the 1960s, people preferred cars with sharper edges, whereas in previous and later years, people preferred more curved shapes.
+Second, even acknowledging that there exists a preference for smooth curvatures, it is still under debate whether this preference is a secondary effect of disliking angular shapes (the "threat hypothesis"; see Bar & Neta, 2006, 2007) or whether it is a genuine preference for curvature (Palumbo, Ruta, & Bertamini, 2015).

-The aforementioned aesthetic effects have been extensively studied only in vision and it is still not clear if they extend to other human senses.
-In fact, not many aesthetically pleasant perceptual features have been found when studying other senses [1].
-Carbon & Jakesch (2013) noted that in most areas of perceptual sciences the effort to understand different phenomena is dominated by research on visual dimensions.
+The aforementioned aesthetic effects have been extensively studied only in vision and it is still not clear whether they extend to other human senses.
+In fact, not many aesthetically pleasant perceptual features have been found when studying other senses.1 Carbon and Jakesch (2013) noted that in most areas of perceptual sciences the effort to understand different phenomena is dominated by research on visual dimensions.
 This also holds true for empirical aesthetics: most aesthetic theories are consequently inspired by visual phenomena and are only tested with regard to visual effects.
 As an exception, some research on aesthetic preference regarding the sense of touch has been conducted.
-Ekman, Hosman & Lindstrom (1965) suggested that "smoothness" affects touch perception.
+Ekman, Hosman, and Lindstrom (1965) suggested that "smoothness" affects touch perception.
 Among other tasks, participants in their study were requested to provide preference judgements on surface textures presenting seven levels of smoothness, ranging from smooth paper to coarse sandpaper.
-The authors found an almost perfect linear relationship between smoothness and touch preference: the smoother the paper, the higher was the preference.
+The authors found an almost perfect linear relationship between smoothness and touch preference: the smoother the paper, the higher the preference.
 This preference has been questioned by successive research.
-Rowell & Ungar (2003a;b) and Jehoel, Ungar, Mccallum, & Rowell (2005) obtained the opposite result: by using different materials (paper, plastic and aluminium), authors found that participants find aesthetically more pleasant touching rougher substances over smoother ones.
+Rowell and Ungar (2003a, 2003b) and Jehoel, Ungar, Mccallum, and Rowell (2005) obtained the opposite result: by using different materials (paper, plastic, and aluminium), authors found that participants find aesthetically more pleasant touching rougher substances over smoother ones.